Probe for Type Ia supernova progenitor in decihertz gravitational wave astronomy: Abstract

 \section{Abstract}

 It is generally believed that Type Ia supernovae are thermonuclear explosions of carbon-oxygen white dwarfs (WDs).
 However, there is currently no consensus regarding the events leading to the explosion.
 A binary WD (WD-WD) merger is a possible progenitor of Type Ia supernovae.
-Space-based gravitational wave (GW) detectors with great sensitivity in the decihertz range like DECIGO can observe WD-WD mergers directly.
-Therefore, access to the deci-Hz band of GWs would enable multi-messenger observations of Type Ia supernovae to constrain their progenitor and explosion mechanism.
-In this paper, we consider the event rate of WD-WD mergers and minimum detection range to observe one WD-WD merger per year, using nearby galaxy catalog and the relation between the Ia supernova and the host galaxy.
-Furthermore, we calculate the DECIGO's ability to localize WD-WD mergers and to determine the masses of binary mergers.
-We estimate that if the deci-Hz GW observatory can detect the GW whose amplitude is $h\sim10^{-20}[\rm Hz^{-1/2}]$ at 0.1 Hz, 1000 times higher than the detection limit of DECIGO.
-In fact, DECIGO is expected to detect WD-WD ($1M_{\odot}-1M_{\odot}$) mergers within $z=0.115$, corresponding to the detection rate of $\sim20000\,\rm yr^{-1}$, and identify the host galaxy of WD-WD mergers for $\sim8000$ WD-WDs only by the GW detection.
+Space-based gravitational wave (GW) detectors with considerable sensitivity in the deci-Hz range such as the DECi-hertz Interferometer Gravitational wave Observatory (DECIGO) can observe WD-WD mergers directly.
+Therefore, access to the deci-Hz band of GWs would enable multi-messenger observations of Type Ia supernovae to determine their progenitor and explosion mechanism.
+In this paper, we consider the event rate of WD-WD mergers and minimum detection range to observe one WD-WD merger per year, using {a} nearby galaxy catalog and the relation between the Ia supernova and host galaxy.
+Furthermore, we calculate DECIGO's ability to localize WD-WD mergers and to determine the masses of binary mergers.
+We estimate that the deci-Hz GW observatory can detect GWs with amplitudes $h\sim10^{-20}[\rm Hz^{-1/2}]$ at {0.01-0.1 Hz}, which is 1000 times higher than the detection limit of DECIGO. {Assuming progenitors of Ia supernovae are merging WD-WD ($1M_{\odot}-0.8M_{\odot}$), DECIGO is expected to detect 6600 WD-WD mergers within $z=0.08$, and identify the host galaxy of such WD-WD mergers within $z\sim0.065$ using GW detection alone.}